stefanluncanu24/Pulsar-Star-Predictor-for-Scientists/README.md

 # Pulsar-Star-Predictor-for-Scientists

-# Predicting Pulsars

 This project uses advanced machine learning algorithms to accurately differentiate pulsar candidates from spurious noise, leveraging data collected by sophisticated astronomical detectors.
+Additionally, it includes a comprehensive comparison between popular machine learning models to evaluate their effectiveness.

 ## Motivation